bsuweb/cosa/README.md

 --to, -t <s>            : List all URLs that link to the given URL.
 --from, -f <s>          : List all URLs that the given URL links to.
 --silent, -S            : Silence all output.
+--snapshot, -o <s>      : Export the entire site from Cosa as an HTML snapshot to the given full path.
 --verbose, -V           : Verbose output.
 --version, -v           : Print version and exit.
 --help, -h              : Show this message.